Guide to Execution Management System (EMS) [capabilities & vendors]

 Liquidity Management

-An important feature of Execution Management Systems is their ability to centralise access to liquidity.
+An important feature of a Trade Execution System is its ability to centralise access to liquidity.
 Traders can view available liquidity across multiple trading venues and make informed decisions on where to execute trades.
 EMS also support slicing orders into smaller trade instructions across different venues to achieve better execution outcomes.

 Transaction Cost Analysis (TCA)